rchmura/vimeography/readme.txt

 * Updated Vimeography's filesystem methods to be compatible with WP Filesystem.
 * Fixed an issue where custom CSS changes could be overwritten on plugin updates.
 * Fixed an issue where Vimeography Activation Keys may not be saved properly.
-* Fixed an issue that prevented some Vimeo thumbnails from displaying in the gallery.
 * Fixed an issue that may have prevented some cache files from being loaded properly.
 * Updated Vimeo errors to be handled more gracefully.
 * Bugsauce no longer needs to be installed as a separate plugin.